mdmccoy/wyncode/voter_sim/readme.txt

-Require election, create a new instance of Election, and run Election#main_menu.
+Require election, create a new instance of Election, and call Election#main_menu.